-Just recently I had the opportunity to Interview one of my favorite upcoming artists, Julius Myth, and I must say that my chat with him just reinforced that.
+Just recently I had the opportunity to Interview one of my favorite upcoming there plenty artists, Julius Myth, and I must say that my chat with him just reinforced that.

 Julius grew up in New York, and molded his surroundings he grew up in into a style of hip hop style that is incredibly unique and just brilliant.
 He raps about a great number of things from the stuff he thinks about when he’s high watching the tube to very playful rhymes about grabbing girls asses to some serious more heavy topics.
 Julius has something that everyone can enjoy in his work, and he takes pride in that.